JalalJaberi/negarity-color/README.md

 ## todos:
 ### Add unit tests
 ### Add more named colors (web, ...)
-### move the constant values like color names, color space names, etc. to a file as constants
-### add some helper functions like rgbtohex(r, g, b) to work as single functions\
+### add some helper functions like rgbtohex(r, g, b) to work as standalone functions
 ### add palletes as a feature
 ### add generators: random color generator, random pallete generator, pallet generator having some info, ...
 ### Add filters and modifiers